How to Fix Harsh Overhead Lighting in Your Living Room

 Choose Bulbs That Make Overhead Lighting Softer

 The right bulb can change the whole mood of your living room.
-Start with a warm white bulb in the 2700K to 3000K range, which gives a softer glow than cool white light.
+Start with a warm white or soft white bulb in the 2700K to 3000K range, which gives a warmer look than cool white or daylight bulbs.

-Choose bulbs with a color rendering index (CRI) of 90 or higher when you want colors to look clear and natural.
-Dimmable bulbs also help because you can lower the light when full brightness feels too strong.
+Choose bulbs with a color rendering index (CRI) of 90 or higher when you want artwork, rugs, wood tones, and upholstery colors to look more natural.
+Dimmable bulbs also help, but only when your bulb, fixture, and dimmer are designed to work together.

-- Use warm white bulbs for a cozy feel.
+- Use warm white or soft white bulbs for a cozy feel.

-- Choose frosted or soft white finishes to reduce glare.
+- Choose frosted or soft white finishes to reduce direct glare.

-- Pick lower brightness levels when a room feels washed out.
+- Try fewer lumens when a room feels washed out.

 Add Layered Lighting With Lamps and Sconces